SeleniumHQ/seleniumhq.github.io/docs_source_files/content/guidelines_and_recommendations/domain_specific_language.en.md

 an expressive means of solving a problem.
 It allows a user to interact with the system on their terms – not just programmer-speak.

-Your users, in general, don't care how your site looks.
-They don't care about the decoration, animations, or graphics.
-They want to use your system to push their new employees through the process with minimal difficulty.
-They want to book travel to Alaska.
-They want to configure and buy unicorns at a discount.
-Your job as the tester is to come as close as you can to “capturing” this mind-set.
+Your users, in general, do not care how your site looks.
+They do not care about the decoration, animations, or graphics.
+They want to use your system to push their new employees through the process with minimal difficulty; they want to book travel to Alaska; they want to configure and buy unicorns at a discount.
+Your job as tester is to come as close as you can to “capturing” this mind-set.
-With that in mind, we set about “modeling” the application you're working on, such that the test scripts (the user's only pre-release proxy) “speak” for and represent the user.
+With that in mind, we set about “modeling” the application you are working on, such that the test scripts (the user's only pre-release proxy) “speak” for, and represent the user.

 With Selenium, DSL is usually represented by methods, written to make the API simple and readable – they enable a report between the